microsoft/DeepSpeed/docs/_tutorials/transformer_kernel.md

 High-performance optimization flag:

-1. `stochastic-mode`: By turning on this flag, the training can run faster by 2% on average.
+1. `stochastic_mode`: By turning on this flag, the training can run faster by 2% on average.
 Note, that this flag has some level of non-determinism and can produce different results on different runs.
 However, we have seen that by enabling it, the pretraining tasks such as BERT is not affected and can obtain a high accuracy level.
 On the other hand, for the downstream tasks, such as fine-tuning, we recommend to turn it of in order to be able to reproduce the same result through the regular kernel execution.

 The memory-optimization flags consist of: